A White Paper on Comprehensive Fiscal Sponsorship

 Read our white paper, On Comprehensive Fiscal Sponsorship, for a thorough analysis of the field of fiscal sponsorship.
 This legal report is intended for individuals and groups considering fiscal sponsorship services.

-Following is a list of topics and Chapter 1 of the white paper, Comprehensive Fiscal Sponsorship.
+The following is a list of topics and Chapter 1 of the white paper, On Comprehensive Fiscal Sponsorship.
 You can download the entire paper in pdf format, including a special section on fiscal sponsorship standards (a work in progress by a national group of fiscal sponsors).

 Table of Contents

 - The Memorandum of Understanding and Advisory Boards

 - Ease of Entry

 - The Intangible Benefits of Comprehensive Fiscal Sponsorship